-December 31, 2021
+December 31,

+2022 2021

-Term Loan maturing December 2026 \$ 375,000
+Term Loan maturing December 2026 \$ 296,875 \$ 375,000

-Deferred financing costs (4,443)
+Deferred financing costs (3,919) (4,443)

-Discount on debt (11,060)
+Discount on debt (8,252) (11,060)

-Total debt, net of debt discount and deferred financing costs \$ 359,497
+Total debt, net of debt discount and deferred financing costs \$ 284,704 \$ 359,497

-The Term Loan matures on December 7, 2026 and requires quarterly repayments of principal in the amount of \$9.4 million. commencing June 30, 2022, and increasing to \$14.1 million commencing December 31, 2025, with a remaining balloon payment of approximately \$188.0 million due at maturity.
-During 2022, the Company will be required to make three quarterly payments totaling \$28.1 million.
-The Company is also required to make mandatory prepayments of principal from (i) commencing with the fiscal year ending December 31, 2022, the Company's excess cash flow (as defined in the Credit Agreement) existing in any fiscal year and if the Senior Secured Leverage Ratio (as defined in the Credit Agreement) for such fiscal year exceeds certain predetermined limits (ii) net proceeds (as defined in the Credit Agreement) of non-ordinary course assets sales and casualty events and (iii) debt issuance proceeds (other than permitted debt under the Credit Agreement).
-No mandatory prepayments are due for 2021.
-Prepayment penalties for the Term Loan are 3% in loan year 1, 2% in loan year 2, 1% in loan year 3 and no prepayment penalties thereafter.
+The Term Loan matures on December 7, 2026 and requires quarterly repayments of principal in the amount of \$9.4 million commencing June 30, 2022, and increasing to \$14.1 million commencing December 31, 2025, with a remaining balloon payment of approximately \$137.5 million due at maturity.
+The Company is required to make mandatory prepayments of principal from (i) the Company's excess cash flow (as defined in the Credit Agreement) existing in any fiscal year and if the Senior Secured Leverage Ratio (as defined in the Credit Agreement) for such fiscal year exceeds certain predetermined limits (ii) net proceeds (as defined in the Credit Agreement) of non-ordinary course assets sales and casualty events and (iii) debt issuance proceeds (other than permitted debt under the Credit Agreement).
+Prepayment penalties for the Term Loan were 2% in the first loan year plus an interest make-whole payment, 2% in the second loan year, 1% in the third loan year and nothing thereafter.
 Prepayment penalties generally do not apply to mandatory prepayment obligations under the Credit Agreement, such as prepayments due in connection with excess cash flow.
+During the year ended December 31, 2022, the Company made scheduled principal payments of \$28.1 million in the aggregate.
+In addition, during the year ended December 31, 2022, the Company made an additional prepayment of \$51.0 million, which included a \$50.0 million reduction in principal and a \$1.0 million prepayment penalty recorded as part of its deferred financing costs to be included in interest expense prospectively.

 The Term Loan requires the Company to, among other things, maintain (i) a first lien net leverage ratio, determined as of the last day of any fiscal quarter, of no greater than 1.75 to 1.00 and (ii) liquidity, at any time, of at least \$150.0 million.
 The Term Loan also contains customary affirmative and negative covenants, financial covenants, representations and warranties, events of default and other provisions.
-As of December 31, 2021, the Company was in compliance with all financial covenants under the Credit Agreement.
+As of December 31, 2022, the Company was in compliance with all financial covenants under the Credit Agreement.

 The Company may elect to borrow either term benchmark borrowings or alternate base rate borrowings.
 Term benchmark borrowings bear interest at a variable rate per annum equal to the Adjusted Term SOFR Rate (as defined in the Credit Agreement) (subject to a 75 basis points floor) plus an applicable margin of 700 basis points.
-Alternate base rate borrowings bear interest at a variable rate per annum determined using a base rate (subject to a 175 basis points floor) equal to the greatest of (i) Prime Rate (as defined in the Credit Agreement) in effect on such day, (ii) NYFRB Rate (as defined in the Credit Agreement) plus 50 basis points or (iii) the Adjusted Term SOFR Rate (as defined in the Credit Agreement) plus 100 basis points, subject to certain exceptions, plus an applicable margin of 600 basis points.
-As of December 31, 2021, borrowings under the Term Loan consisted entirely of term benchmark borrowings at a rate of 7.75%.
+Alternate base rate borrowings bear interest at a variable rate per annum determined using a base rate (subject to a 175 basis points floor) equal to the greatest of (i) the Prime Rate (as defined in the Credit Agreement) in effect on such day, (ii) the NYFRB Rate (as defined in the Credit Agreement) plus 50 basis points or (iii) the Adjusted Term SOFR Rate (as defined in the Credit Agreement) plus 100 basis points, subject to certain exceptions, plus an applicable margin of 600 basis points.
+As of December 31, 2022, borrowings under the Term Loan consisted entirely of term benchmark borrowings at a rate of 10.78%.